stephenkirk/roam-to-logseq-firebase-migration/README.md

 1. `download-from-firebase.sh` - Downloads all Firebase images found in your Logseq journals and pages
 2. `replace-firebase-urls.sh` - Replaces Firebase URLs with local asset paths

+**Warning:** The `replace-firebase-urls` script creates backup files in your Logseq directory.
+Close Logseq before running the script or it will throw a fit and yell at you with duplicate file errors, forcing you to reindex your graph.
+After running, move backup files to a different location or delete them after verifying the script did what you expected.

 ## Usage

 ```bash